In a new episode of Charlie Brooker's glorious Black Mirror, we're treated to a futuristic vision of technology being used to clone the "self".

-Bundle theory is difficult to accept in our heart-of-hearts because it conflicts with our intuition.
-But it does have the backing of some of history's most famous philosophers (notably David Hume in the 18th century) and does a very good job of explaining the illusion of the self, both philosophically and biologically.
+But bundle theory is difficult to accept because it conflicts with our intuition.
+It does, however, have the backing of some of history's most famous philosophers and does a very good job of explaining the illusion of the self, both philosophically and biologically.

 It was as if the split-brain patients had two separate streams of consciousness, unified by the hemisphere's individual responses to different packets of stimuli.
 Two selves; one person.

-There is a famous thought experiment which will help you decide which view you currently subscribe to.
-In fact... it may even make you change your mind.
+There is a famous thought experiment which will help you decide whether subscribe to bundle or ego theory.

 Would you use it?

 Bundle theorists would have no hesitation.
 Every biological structure in your body will be exactly the same at the other end.
 No-one will be able to tell the difference - not even you, because the illusion of the self remains.

 Ego theorists would stay the heck out of that teleporter.
 Not only would their "self" be extinguished, but the soul-less creature that emerged the other side would be an artificial clone of them; a zombie with no inner self.